Michigan State University

 Stadium Case Study

-Michigan State University on the behalf of Fishbeck, Thompson, Carr, & Huber
+Michigan State University on behalf of Fishbeck, Thompson, Carr, & Huber

 Prior to excavation as a part of a repair project in front of historic Spartan Stadium at Michigan State University, the engineering staff needed to locate all utilities.
 In addition, they needed to know the depths of the utility lines in order to avoid unnecessary mid-project design changes and/or damages to existing utilities during the excavation process.
 After location and identification, all utilities were marked and transposed to engineering drawings provided by the client